thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 The profiles in this document aim to balance strong security with the hardware and software limitations of IoT devices.

-TLS 1.3 has been re-designed and several previously defined extensions are not applicable to the new version of TLS/DTLS anymore.
+TLS 1.3 has been re-designed and several previously defined extensions are no longer applicable to the new version of TLS/DTLS.
 The following features changed with the transition from TLS 1.2 to 1.3:

 - TLS 1.3 introduced the concept of post-handshake authentication messages, which